crisis-cadres/book/chapters/production.md

 ## On Automation

-While hype around AI has resulted in frivolous tools like chatbots and image generators, it is perhaps a mistake to completely dismiss the underlying technological breakthrough.
-For the first time, we can use natural, human language to command complex actions.
+While initial hype around AI has resulted in frivolous tools like chatbots and image generators, it is perhaps a mistake to completely dismiss the underlying technological breakthrough.
+For the first time in history, we can use natural human language to command real-world actions from our machines.
 This breakthrough is revitalizing the field of robotics, pushing it toward embodiment via the fusion of vision, language, and action.

 Contrary to dystopian fantasies where billionaires monopolize automation, this technology will almost certainly become more widely accessible.
 Open-source AI models are already approaching the quality of corporate versions, and hardware is rapidly becoming more affordable.
 Companies are offering capable humanoid robot chassis for prices well within the reach of a serious, organized cadre.